goschtl/zope/zc.recipe.zeoinstance/trunk/README.txt

    The name of a section defining a zconfig option that has a zodb section.

+port
+   The port to listen on.
+This defaults to 8100

+The recipe generates a zconfig option that can be used by parts needing a database configuration.

 To do
 -----

+- This probably only works with a zope3-internal ZEO installation, because of the way we determine the location (and name?) of the mkzeoinstance script.

 - Need tests

 - Support for more configuration options.

+- Instance generation using a recipe-internal template for zeo.conf, rather than hacking the configuration file produced by mkzeoinstance.